Last Updated: May 24, 2018

 - To enforce our terms and conditions or licenses; and

 - To protect our rights, privacy, safety or property, and/or that of our affiliates, you or others.

 In connection with a sale or business transaction.

 We have a legitimate interest in disclosing or transferring your Personal Information to a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings) Such third parties may include, for example, an acquiring entity and its advisors.

 How we might share the information we collect or receive

-when we have a good faith belief that we are required to disclose the information in response to legal process (for example, if we receive a court order, search warrant, subpoena, or similar legal process);
+When we have a good faith belief that we are required to disclose the information in response to legal process (e.g., if we receive a court order, search warrant, subpoena, or similar legal process);

 Sale or merger: In the event that Unity explores or undergoes a business transition, such as a merger, acquisition by another company, transfer of control, or sale of all or a portion of its assets, we may share or transfer all of your information, including personal information.

-By Unity Ads – we may utilize the data collected from Developer’s apps to place personalized ads in Developers’ apps and elsewhere.
+Unity Ads: We may utilize the data collected from Developers’ apps to place personalized ads in Developers’ apps and elsewhere.
 This usage will permit other parties, such as publishers and attribution companies, to learn about the devices that received, viewed or interacted with ads.

 With your consent: We may share your information for other purposes if (i) you direct us to do so or (ii) you consent to such sharing.